ludvikpet/Group98_MLOps/reports/README.md

 > *costing the most was ... due to ... .
 Working in the cloud was ...*
 >
 > Answer:
-> We spent a total of $6 to train the model on Vetex AI, Inference on Cloud Run and storage on GCP.
+We spent a total of $6 to train the model on Vetex AI, Inference on Cloud Run and storage on GCP.

-> Unfortunately, we couldn’t retrieve detailed cost breakdowns from the Google Cloud Platform to identify which service was the most expensive.
+Unfortunately, we couldn’t retrieve detailed cost breakdowns from the Google Cloud Platform to identify which service was the most expensive.
 We suspect this might be due to running on credits.

-> As a group, we agreed that while Google Cloud offers powerful tools, its interface is not very user-friendly, and navigating the platform can be slow and frustrating.
+As a group, we agreed that while Google Cloud offers powerful tools, its interface is not very user-friendly, and navigating the platform can be slow and frustrating.
 The terminal commands were easier to work with, but we encountered issues gaining access to GPUs, which was particularly inconvenient.
 Despite these challenges, there was a consensus that running the model was relatively inexpensive overall.
---- question 27 fill here ---

 ### Question 28